noboss93/master_thesis/README.md

 The second part of my master thesis contains a simulation study.
 The main point of this study is to show that if clustering is present within the data, it's advisable to use hierarical linear modelling (HLM) instead of normal multiple linear modelling (MLM).

+Two outcome measures where calculated:
+* **Standard Error (SE) efficacy:** Precision of the SE estimation of a given method.
+Underestimating tends to result in higher type 1 errors and overestimating tends to result in higher type 2 errors.
+* **Power:** The probabillity to reject the null hypothesis when an alternative hypothesis is true.